How many of your Facebook friends are robots?

 Unless you play squash with GLADOS or are distant relations with GERTY, we’d imagine not many.
 But that’s about to change fast thanks to Facebook’s new chatbot addiction.

 Since the big FB announced a platform for Messenger bots (little A.I helpers you can talk to using natural language) developers have made over 10,000 of the little critters.
 There was just a slight problem with most of the early ones – they were a bit rubbish.

 But with the teething problems quickly being ironed out and Facebook adding new abilities like GIFs, there are now a handful of bots who are, at worst, a fun distraction and, at their best, a peek into a future where using search engines to find things out will seem positively Edwardian.

 Facebook’s own Messenger helper called ‘M’ isn't here yet, but these are our pick of the bots so far.
 Hint: to find them just type their @ name into Messenger’s search box...

 Best for: Hyperlocal restaurant tips

 If you tend to hit peak indecision when choosing restaurants, Mealou is your new best friend.

 Choose what type of food you’re after (or take a punt by hitting ‘surprise me’) and this staggeringly enthusiastic bot will chime in with nearby suggestions, including photos, directions and numbers for booking a table.

-We had to manually send it my location before it worked, but that only takes a few seconds – and before too long we were in one of Richmond's finest burger joints (The Grey Horse, in case you're wondering).
+We had to manually send it my location before it worked, but that only takes a few seconds – and before too long we were in a great joint.

 And Chill (@textandchill)